 The preceding discussion shows clearly that it is futile to seek for any other common element in the separate things of the world, than the ideal content which thinking supplies.
 All attempts to discover any other principle of unity in the world than this internally coherent ideal content, which we gain for ourselves by the conceptual analysis of our percepts, are bound to fail.
 Neither a personal God, nor force, nor matter, nor the blind will (of Schopenhauer and Hartmann), can be accepted by us as the universal principle of unity in the world.
 These principles all belong only to a limited sphere of our experience.
 Personality we experience only in ourselves, force and matter only in external things.
 The will can be regarded only as the expression of the activity of our finite personalities.
 (The Philosophy Of Freedom ch.
 5.9)

-written by Rudolf Steiner in 1888 and titled “Credo” which means, “What I believe”.
+written by Rudolf Steiner in 1888 at the age of 27 and titled “Credo” which means, “What I believe”.

 (the idea is the spirit, immortality in this life, divine voice of the idea,

 eternal deeds, devotion, spiritual love, entering the divine life)

 1. The world of ideas is the primary source